 7 Dominic Street, Clare in late 2010 and set about reinvigorating the picturesque property into a successful winery and Clare tourist attraction, that now houses a renowned restaurant, cellar door and gallery.

-Winemakers Tim Adams and Brett Schutz continue Mr. Mick’s philosophy of making “affordable wines for everyone to enjoy”, introducing consumers to new and different varietals, as well as crafting fine quality traditional wines.
+Tim Adams and the winemaking team continue Mr. Mick’s philosophy of making “affordable wines for everyone to enjoy”, introducing consumers to new and different varietals, as well as crafting fine quality traditional wines.

 Guests can also enjoy tapas style dining in the Mr. Mick Kitchen whilst looking at famous artwork by the late Murray Edwards.